Giving the Best Cat Food to your Cat - A Complete Nutrition Guide

 - Food competition in multi-cat households.

 - Your cat is bored.

 - Your cat is requesting food to compensate for its hunting instincts.

 The safest human food that you can give a cat is basically any kind of meat that is considered “unprocessed”.
 You shouldn’t give them 100% raw meat fresh off the butcher’s block because these might contain pathogens that could make your cat sick.
 Eggs are also fine since wild cats will consume eggs if they find them in the wild.

 What about canned tuna then?
 Tuna is fine as long as it is not dipped in salty water or salty oil.
 In fact, tuna in sunflower oil can soothe tongue ulcers or improve your cat’s appetite when it is feeling unwell.

 Certain fruits are feline friendly.
-Among these are apple, banana, blueberry, strawberry and seedless watermelon.
-However, you should avoid giving your cat citrus-type fruit, grape, onion and garlic, as large quantities of these are toxic to cats.
+Among these are apples, bananas, blueberries, strawberries and seedless watermelon.
+However, you should avoid giving your cat citrus-type fruit, grapes, onion and garlic, as these are toxic to cats.